syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

  * `C-M-y' (`isearch-yank-secondary') yanks the secondary selection into the search string, if you also use library `second-sel.el'.

- * `C-z' (`isearchp-yank-char') yanks successive characters onto the search string.
-This command is also bound to `C-y C-c'.
+ * `C-y C-c' (`isearchp-yank-char') yanks successive characters onto the search string.

  * `C-_' (`isearchp-yank-symbol-or-char') yanks successive symbols
    (or words or subwords or chars) into the search string.